 There is no information about trees, shared matches or ethnicity.
 This is fully documented on the Heirloom website, but the limitation is not immediately obvious as you download and install the software.
 I suspect people jumping to the download page from a direct search may be a little disappointed with the outcome.

-The lack of shared matches means that this software can’t be used to feed our Match Graph application.
 However these core match details may be all you want at your current point of research.
 In that case, Heirloom’s match manager is an easy choice.
 It works and it’s free.

 Usual Ancestry Caveats